Events for Adults

 11:00 a.m.

-The Hastings Public Library’s non-fiction book club will be discussing Unthinkable: Trauma, Truth, and the Trials of American Democracy by Jamie Raskin.
+The Hastings Public Library’s non-fiction book club will be discussing The Best Minds: A Story of Friendship, Madness, and the Tragedy of Good Intentions by Jonathan Rosen.

 Copies are available at the Circulation Desk of the Library.